open-traffic-generator/ac4-workshop/lab-04/README.md

 ![alt text](../Docs/images/lab-04/lab4-6.png)

 - Let's open the gosnappi version of the same script, **lab-04-2_test.go** and update the controller address and ports location.
-This time we will use the grpc transport instead of http.
+This time we will use the grpc transport instead of https.
 Notice the transport change in the code.
-The otg-controller is listening on port 40051 for grpc connections.
+The otg-controller is listening on port 40051 for grpc connections and the address to use should be the external IP for the **service-grpc-otg-controller** service retrieved in the previous steps.

 ![alt text](../Docs/images/lab-04/lab4-7.png)